haydenmfu/Irrigation-Estimates/README.md

 ```

 It summarizes the absolute-SM trials, the Delta-SM PBS framework, the July proof-of-concept run, and the May-September 2020 full-season extension.

-## Data Policy

-This repository is intended to track source code, documentation, and lightweight figures only.
-It does not include:

-- raw SMAP/SMOS HDF5 granules,
-- CDL GeoTIFF rasters,
-- VIC particle output directories,
-- Hopper result archives,
-- extracted particle-state folders,
-- large generated CSV tables.

-Those artifacts should be regenerated or stored outside git.